yWorks/yGuard/docs/task_documentation.md

 ## The `shrink` Element
 The `shrink` task removes all classes, fields and methods that are not reachable from a number of entrypoints given by a nested [keep]() element.
-See the [examples]() explenation of some common use cases.
+See the [examples]() explanation of some common use cases.
 If your code uses reflection, please read the [troubleshooting](troubleshooting) section for information on this topic.

 #### Attributes